nlepage/go-wasm-http-talk/slides.md

 - The browser will start the ServiceWorker only when it is necessary, for example when a FetchEvent is received.
 - Then if no more events are received, after some time the browser may decide to stop the ServiceWorker and kill the WebAssembly binary.
 - So if my server is stateful, the state will be lost.
 - So how can we work around this?
-Well there is no real solution here.
+Well there's no real solution here.
 - The ServiceWorkers specification does not allow to keep a ServiceWorker alive if it has no clients.
-- This means we need at least one page to be loaded in the scope of the ServiceWorker, if we want to be able to keep it alive.
+- This means having at least one page loaded in the scope of the ServiceWorker.
 - So the most we can do, is send periodic messages from the page to the ServiceWorker, in order to keep the browser from stopping the ServiceWorker as long as the page is loaded.
 - 🖵 In summary, it is not really possible to have a stateful server leaving in a ServiceWorker.